 United States Army Medical Department Museum, Military medical museum in Fort Sam Houston, San Antonio, United States.

-The institution was founded in 1862 in Washington as a research facility and moved to Fort Sam Houston in 1946 for more exhibition space.
-This relocation allowed the museum to expand and better showcase military medical history.
+The institution was founded in 1862 in Washington as a medical research and collection center, then moved to Fort Sam Houston in 1946 to gain more exhibition space.
+The move to Texas allowed the collection to grow and be displayed on a much larger scale.

 The community of curious travelers